hackdaymanifesto/site/index.markdown

 If possible, have a shared, public listing of the hacks that have been submitted.
 This helps the judges, the attendees and bloggers/journalists who are covering the event.
 This can be done with Google Docs, an Etherpad or with a page on a wiki.
-Plan for that page to stay around as a historical record of what was built.
+Several Hackday bespoke applications exist, too.
+Plan for that resource to stay around as a historical record of what was built.

 ### Time limit